awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/logging-using-cloudtrail.md

 All Lookout for Vision actions are logged by CloudTrail and are documented in the Lookout for Vision [API reference documentation](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_Operations.html)\.
 For example, calls to the `CreateProject`, `DetectAnomalies` and `StartModel` actions generate entries in the CloudTrail log files\.

 If you monitor Amazon Lookout for Vision API calls, you might see calls to the following APIs\.
-+ lookoutvision:StartTrailDetection
++ lookoutvision:StartTriallDetection
-+ lookoutvision:ListTrailDetection
++ lookoutvision:ListTriallDetection
 + lookoutvision:DescribeTrialDetection

 These special calls are used by Amazon Lookout for Vision to support various operations related to trial detection\.
 For more information, see [Verifying your model with a trial detection task](trial-detection.md)\.

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
-+ Whether the request was made with root or AWS Identity and Access Management \(IAM\) user credentials\.
++ Whether the request was made with root or AWS Identity and Access Management user credentials\.
 + Whether the request was made with temporary security credentials for a role or federated user\.
 + Whether the request was made by another AWS service\.